-- Manuka Oil (Leptospermum scoparium ct. east cape) - Manuka oil is rich in ketones, natural components that help cleanse and purify skin’s surface.
+- Manuka Oil (Leptospermum scoparium ct. east cape) - Manuka essential oil is rich in ketones, natural components that help cleanse and purify skin’s surface.
 Manuka oil can also help tone pores.

-- Patchouli Oil (Pogostemon cablin) - Patchouli has a gift for inspiring peace, which is very welcome in acne-prone skin care!
+- Patchouli Oil (Pogostemon cablin) - Patchouli essential oil has a gift for inspiring peace, which is very welcome in acne-prone skin care!
 It’s often used to calm sore spots and create a smooth, serene complexion.

 - Thyme ct. linalool Oil (Thymus vulgaris ct.
 Linalool) - There are several kinds of thyme essential oil, and all can be used to get rid of germs.
 The linalool variety is exceptionally skin nourishing!

 3 carriers for acne-prone skin

 You’ve probably heard it before...
 “Don’t put oil on your skin!”